 Biography

-I joined ADI from UNSW Sydney and completed my doctorate at the Australian National University (ANU) in 2014.
+I joined ADI Deakin in 2017 after completing a postdoctoral position in research and teaching at UNSW Sydney.
+I completed my PhD at the Australian National University in 2014.

 I welcome inquiries from prospective postgraduate students in relation to my research interests.